eazedesign/filesheeter/README.md

 ## Requirements

-The runtime environment is Windows 10 64bit x64
+The runtime environment is Windows 10 64bit x64.

 Enough free memory on a running system should be 4 times greater than the size of an input file.

-recommend highly CPU is 64bit 2GHz and ram is over 16g.,
+recommend highly CPU is 64bit 2GHz and ram is over 16g.

-Net Framework requirements
+.Net Framework requirements:

-net framework 4.6.1 or above required
+.Net framework 4.6.1 or above required.

 # User Interface